NixOS/nix.dev/source/tutorials/nixos-configuration-on-vm.md

 ## Starting from the default NixOS configuration

+In this tutorial you will use the default configuration that is shipped with NixOS.[^nixosconf]
+[^nixosconf]: This [configuration template](https://github.com/NixOS/nixpkgs/blob/b4093a24a868708c06d93e9edf13de0b3228b9c7/nixos/modules/installer/tools/tools.nix#L122-L226) is used.

 :::{admonition} NixOS
-On NixOS, by default, the configuration file is located at `/etc/nixos/configuration.nix`.

-On NixOS, you can use the `nixos-generate-config` command to create a configuration file that contains some useful defaults and configuration suggestions.[^nixosconf]
+On NixOS, use the `nixos-generate-config` command to create a configuration file that contains some useful defaults and configuration suggestions.
+By default, the configuration file is located at `/etc/nixos/configuration.nix` to avoid overwriting this file you have to specify the output directory.
-You can create a NixOS configuration in your working directory:
+Create a NixOS configuration in your working directory:

-[^nixosconf]: This [configuration template](https://github.com/NixOS/nixpkgs/blob/b4093a24a868708c06d93e9edf13de0b3228b9c7/nixos/modules/installer/tools/tools.nix#L122-L226) is used.

 ```shell-session
 nixos-generate-config --dir ./